20 Fun Things to Do With Kids in Savannah, GA

 Once you've explored the museum, stop at the gift shop to buy Girl Scout merchandise, including their famous cookies.
 Going to the Juliette Gordon Low Birthplace is one of the exciting things to do in Savannah for Kids, especially if you have daughters in the Girl Scouts.

-Places to stay close to the Juliette Gordon Low Birthplace
+🏨 Stay in close proximity to the Juliette Gordon Low Birthplace

 Learn about Gullah-Geechee culture at Pin Point Heritage Museum